School Science / IB Arts Commerce

 How to choose the right A Level subjects for university and beyond

-Choosing your A Level subject combination is one of the first adult decisions you'll make in JC.
+After reviewing JC cut off points 2026 and attending JC open house dates 2026, choosing your A Level subject combination is one of the first adult decisions you'll make.
 It doesn't just affect your timetable for the next two years — it shapes your university options, course eligibility, and even how stressful your JC life will feel.

 The goal isn't to pick "the hardest" or "the most prestigious" subjects.
 The goal is to pick a smart, flexible, and sustainable combination that gives you room to grow, pivot, and succeed.